matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Variable/system-variables/system-variables-overview.md

 ## Constraints

-To be compatible with MySQL, MatrixOne currently only implements syntax support for the system variables.
+1. To be compatible with MySQL, MatrixOne currently only implements syntax support for the system variables.
+2. MatrixOne is compatible with MySQL, except the `ONLY_FULL_GROUP_BY` mode; other modes of sql_mode only implement syntax support.